 Sunscreens can absorb or redirect these harmful rays before they can interact with the skin.
 A sunscreen product will typically contain a combination of chemical and moisturizing ingredients.
 Certain ingredients are much better in blocking UVB while others block UVA.
 Chemical sunscreen ingredients PABA esters, cinnamates, para-aminobenzoic acid (PABA), benzophenes, salicylates, octocrylene and dibenzoyl-methane.
 Titanium dioxide and zinc oxide are physical blockers and board spectrum which block both UVB and UVA.

 Stands for Sun Protection Factor.
-The number is determined and established by the degree of light that stimulate and encourages redness in skins that are sunscreen-protected, divided by the degree of light that encourages redness in skins that are not protected is the SPF.
+The number is determined and established by the degree of light that stimulates and encourages redness in skins that are sunscreen-protected, divided by the degree of light that encourages redness in skins that are not protected is the SPF.
 It is simply a measure of protection from UVB which ranges from 1 to 45 or above.
-A sunscreen product having an SPF of 15 will filters 92 percent of the UVB.
-Or, a sunscreen product having an SPF of 15 will defer the beginning of a sunburn in an individual who would burn in 10 minutes to burn in 150 minutes.
+A sunscreen product having an SPF of 15 will filter 92 percent of the UVB.
+Or, a sunscreen product having an SPF of 15 will defer the beginning of sunburn in an individual who would burn in 10 minutes to burn in 150 minutes.
 The SPF 15 sunscreen can allow an individual to remain in the sun 15 times longer.

 – Before buying a sunscreen product, read the label and be sure that it will filter and absorb both UVA and UVB.

-– Check also the products level of protection.
+– Check also the product’s level of protection.
 SPF 15, or 30, depending on how long you usually stay out in the sun.

 – Keep in mind that inexpensive brands are just as effective as the expensive brands.

 – Check the expiration date.
 An expired product will lose its potency thereby will not perform its role.
-This could lead to serious sun burn.
+This could lead to serious sunburn.

-– Choose a product too, that is labeled board spectrum, to give your skin complete protection from UVB, UVA and UVC.
+– Choose a product too, that is labeled board spectrum, to give your skin complete protection from UVB, UVA, and UVC.

 – The product should comply and abide with the standard AS/NZS2604 to support their claims and declaration for SPF, water resistance and board spectrum.
 This should be in their label.